Garter Snake Care Sheet

 3-4′ long:

 Whichever you choose, make sure it’s EXTREMELY well-proofed against escape!
 Garter snakes are small and flexible, which means that they are essentially professional escape artists.
 If you are raising a juvenile or few, this is especially important.
-Front-opening enclosures with very tight seams and swinging doors are the most secure, such as Exo Terra’s line of terrariums.
+Front-opening enclosures with very tight seams and swinging doors tend to be the most secure.

 Can multiple garter snakes be housed together?